Protecting your gains in stocks and Options trading is a very powerful technique.

 In such a case, the trail amount can be the difference between that price Level ( VWAP or EMA8 re good examples) and the current price.

-When Can You Use a Trailing Stop
+When Can You Use the ETRADE Trailing Stop

 Most traders employ the Trailing Stop to close (sell) positions they are already making some good profit on.